AlexandreFoley/vscode-git-graph/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [Git Graph Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [mhutchie@16right.com](mailto:mhutchie@16right.com).
+Please report unacceptable behavior to [Alexandre Foley](mailto:Alexandre.Foley@usherbrooke.ca).

+## regarding MHutchies
+Please don't bother him, he has moved off of github and doesn't seem interested in this project anymore.
+We are thankful to him for this wonderful VScode addon.
+This fork start from the last commit still licensed under MIT.

 ## How Can I Contribute?